SUSAN TAY TING LAN

 You may read Susan’s contributions/articles relating to family law and her experiences on the firm’s website as well as in The Law Gazette.

-Part of Susan’s litigation experience involves Information Technology; the stronghold and passion of her longtime partner in the law firm and current fellow director, Seng Siew.
+Part of Susan’s litigation experience involves Information Technology; the stronghold and passion of her long time partner in the law firm and current fellow director, Seng Siew.

 An early notable case is a matter in 1995 when Ong Tay & Partners represented a telecommunications company against a research institute (electrical appliance) and a telecommunication technology company in a claim for US16m.
 Proceedings included an application for a Mareva injunction to stop dissipation of the Defendants’ assets of that same amount.

 Susan has also assisted in a number of Anton Piller applications both in court for arguments as well as assisting supervisors at designated premises with digital experts to execute search orders.
-One such case involved a school for early education where clients’ claim was for inter alia, breach of confidentiality by ex-employees and the schools’ computers were seized.
+One such case involved a school for early education where clients’ claim was for inter alia, breach of confidentiality by ex-employees nd the schools’ computers were seized.